 Biggest Space Telescope

-With a primary mirror measuring 3.5 meters in diameter, Herschel's Ritchey-Chrétien telescope will be larger than any previous space-based telescope.
-Shielded from the sun, it will passively cool to around 80 K (80 degrees Celsius above absoulte zero) by radiating its heat into space.
+With a primary mirror measuring 3.5 meters in diameter, Herschel's Ritchey-Chrétien telescope was larger than any previous space-based telescope.
+Shielded from the sun, it was passively cooled to around 80 K (80 degrees Celsius above absoulte zero) by radiating its heat into space.

-The mirror will be made of silicon carbide, a lightweight ceramic material resistant to stress, fatigue, and extreme temperatures.
+The mirror was made of silicon carbide, a lightweight ceramic material resistant to stress, fatigue, and extreme temperatures.
 It can be polished as if it were glass, deviating from perfect smoothness by no more than one micron, a requirement to avoid distorting the images it receives.

-Herschel's Mission Operations Center (MOC) is located at ESA's European Space Operations Center (ESOC) in Darmstadt, Germany and is responsible for the daily operations, health and safety of the spacecraft.
-For communication with the spacecraft ESA's New Norcia (close to Perth, Australia) and Cebreros (close to Avila, Spain) deep space antennas will be used.
+Herschel's Mission Operations Center (MOC) was located at ESA's European Space Operations Center (ESOC) in Darmstadt, Germany and was responsible for the daily operations, health and safety of the spacecraft.
+For communication with the spacecraft ESA's New Norcia (close to Perth, Australia) and Cebreros (close to Avila, Spain) deep space antennas were used.

-The Herschel science operations team is situated in the Herschel Science Center (HSC) at ESA's European Space Astronomy Center (ESAC) in Villanueva de la Cañada in Spain.
+The Herschel science operations team was situated in the Herschel Science Center (HSC) at ESA's European Space Astronomy Center (ESAC) in Villanueva de la Cañada in Spain.

-The Herschel instrument control centers for monitoring and optimising the instruments' performance are located at:
+The Herschel instrument control centers for monitoring and optimising the instruments' performance were located at:

 - PACS: the Max Planck Institute for Extraterrestrial Physics, Garching, Germany

 - SPIRE: the Rutherford Appleton Laboratory, UK

 - HIFI: SRON Netherlands Institute for Space Research, the Netherlands.